nokia/SBOM-QA/README.md

 Descriptions of each test folder and what it contains.

 ## C++ Projects
-This folder contains five representative C++ projects selected for testing how accurately Software Composition Analysis (SCA) tools detect dependencies, especially in environments with and without package managers.

-**1. godot** – An advanced open-source game engine, showcasing large-scale C++ applications with complex build dependencies.

-**2. gpt4all** – A local large language model implementation, useful for evaluating ML-related C++ dependencies.

-**3. llama.cpp** – A lightweight C++ LLM runner, testing how well SCA tools track AI/ML-related source integrations.

-**4. opencv** – A popular library for computer vision, included to test SCA handling of modular, widely-used libraries.

-**5. tensorflow (C++ part)** – Although TensorFlow is mainly known for Python, its core is C++, making it ideal for testing detection in hybrid ecosystems.
+This folder contains C++ projects that are built without using a package manager.
+They typically use custom build systems or plain CMake.

+**1. electron** – An open-source game engine for Windows and Linux.
+Not to be confused with GitHub's Electron framework, this project provides a complex, full-scale C++ codebase for a game engine with manual dependency handling.

 ## C++ with Conan Package Manager
-The C++_CONAN folder includes five example projects using the Conan package manager.
-These test targets help evaluate how SCA tools detect and interpret dependencies when Conan is used.
+The C++_CONAN folder includes C++ projects that explicitly use the Conan package manager to manage dependencies.

-**1. Coronan** – A sample project using Conan to manage simple C++ dependencies, ideal for testing base Conan integration.
+**1. Coronan** – A simple CMake-based C++ project that uses Conan to fetch and integrate common libraries like zlib or gtest.
+It serves as an example for integrating Conan with modern C++ projects.

-**2. CppfrontTemplate** – A modern C++ project template using Cppfront, useful for verifying dependency capture in evolving C++ standards.

-**3. conan-center-index** – The official Conan recipe index; included to test how tools treat metadata-rich repositories and package recipes.

-**4. conan_project_template** – A minimal Conan-ready project template, good for testing SCA behavior on clean setups.

-**5. cpp-conan-docker-starter** – Combines Conan with Docker for containerized builds, testing how tools handle hybrid environments.

 ## C Projects (No Package Manager)
-The C folder contains five open-source projects written in C and built without a package manager.
-These projects are ideal for evaluating how SCA tools detect direct and transitive dependencies in traditional C environments.
+The C folder contains well-known open-source C projects, built and configured manually without dependency managers like vcpkg or Conan.

-**1. curl** – A command-line tool and library for transferring data with URLs.
-Useful for testing detection of HTTP and networking-related dependencies.
+**1. curl** – A powerful command-line tool and library (libcurl) for transferring data using various protocols including HTTP, FTP, and SMTP.
+It's known for its portable C codebase and rich feature set.

-**2. git** – A distributed version control system.
-Included to benchmark how deeply tools can analyze large C codebases with complex build systems.

-**3. libgit2** – A C library for interacting with Git repositories.
-Enables checking dependency resolution in C libraries used by other applications.

-**4. sqlite** – A lightweight, embedded SQL database.
-Helps evaluate detection of dependencies in database libraries.

-**5. zlib** – A compression library used in many systems.
-Useful for assessing discovery of widely embedded libraries in other software.

 ## Container Images
-The ContainerImage folder includes projects built into container images using tools like apt, go install, wget, git clone, and manual copying of files.
-These images are used to test how well SCA tools handle scanning and analyzing software packaged in container layers.

-**1. io.livecode.ch** – A containerized application built with a mix of shell scripts and third-party tools, useful for checking detection of manually installed and downloaded binaries.

-**2. pggb** – A complex bioinformatics pipeline container built using multiple install mechanisms.
-Useful to benchmark tools on real-world containerized environments.

-**3. shapmagn** – A scientific container image using custom scripts and copied dependencies.
-Helps evaluate discovery of files outside of standard package managers.
+The ContainerImage folder contains folders or Dockerfiles used to build container images.
+These images may install software using a combination of package managers, custom binaries, and manual setups.

+**1. pggb** – A bioinformatics pipeline for constructing pangenome graphs.
+It integrates several tools like seqwish, smoothxg, and others.
+The software is distributed as a container for easier reproducibility and execution in bioinformatics workflows.

 ## Go Projects
-The Go folder contains four projects built with the Go programming language.
-Each project demonstrates different dependency structures and sizes to help assess the effectiveness of SBOM and SCA tools when analyzing Go-based applications.
+The Go folder contains projects written in the Go programming language, typically using Go modules for dependency management.

-Projects included:

-**1. caddy** – A powerful web server with automatic HTTPS, showcasing plugin-based dependency handling.

-**2. fzf** – A command-line fuzzy finder with a lightweight dependency graph, ideal for minimalistic SBOM generation tests.

-**3. hugo** – A complex static site generator, representing large Go applications with many transitive dependencies.
+**1. hugo** – A fast, modern static site generator written in Go.
+It converts markdown files into complete HTML websites and is widely used in the developer and open-source communities.

-## Node.js Projects
+## Node.js
-The Node.js folder contains five projects that showcase different popular frameworks and libraries used in JavaScript backend and real-time applications:

-**1. axios** - A promise-based HTTP client for making requests to APIs.
+folder includes projects built using the Node.js runtime, often managed with npm or yarn.

-**2. express** - A minimal and flexible Node.js web application framework.
+**1. express** - A minimal and flexible web application framework for Node.js.
+It provides a thin layer of fundamental web features and is widely used to create server-side applications and REST APIs.

-**3. nest** - A progressive Node.js framework for building efficient and scalable server-side applications.

-**4. socket.io** - Enables real-time, bidirectional communication between web clients and servers.

 ## Java Maven Projects
-The java_Maven folder includes several Java projects built with Maven, showcasing various applications and frameworks:
+The java_Maven folder contains Java projects that use the Maven build system for compilation and dependency resolution.

-**1. elasticsearch** - A distributed search and analytics engine.
+**1. elasticsearch** - A distributed, scalable, real-time search and analytics engine built in Java.
+It's used to index and query large volumes of data and serves as the core engine behind the Elastic Stack.

-**2.java-design-patterns** - A collection of common design patterns implemented in Java.

-**3. spring-boot** - A popular framework to build stand-alone, production-grade Spring-based applications.

 ## Python Projects
-The Python folder contains a variety of projects demonstrating modern Python tools and frameworks:
+The Python folder contains software projects written in Python, using tools like pip or poetry for environment and dependency management.

-**1. cookiecutter** - A command-line utility to create projects from project templates quickly.

-**2. fastapi** - A high-performance web framework for building APIs with Python 3.7+ based on standard Python type hints.
+**1. fastapi** - A modern Python web framework designed for building APIs quickly with automatic OpenAPI and JSON Schema generation.
+It’s built on top of Starlette and Pydantic and supports asynchronous programming.

-**3. frigate-hass-integration** - Integration component for the Frigate NVR with Home Assistant.

-**4. httpie** - A user-friendly command-line HTTP client for testing APIs.

-**5. rich** - A Python library for rich text and beautiful formatting in the terminal.